hushion-r/code-ref/README.md

 - “varchar” vs “int”
 - `await`
 - State not changing but console.log running?
 Check if changing twice
 - State not changing?
 Use function.
+(See [#useState](#useState))
 - Weird async stuff with `map`?
 Replace with `foreach`
 - Function not being called?
 Make sure there is a `()` at the end
+- Import not working?
+  - Blow away/reinstall node modules
+  - Kill/restart server
+  - Did you ues correct of pnpm/npm?
+  - Quit/restart VSCode
+  - Check node/npm version
+  - Change version of package in package.json to not have ^ in front of it

 ### Code Tidbits